zephyrproject-rtos/zephyr/doc/develop/flash_debug/host-tools.rst

 Enabling BOSSAC on Windows Native [Experimental]
 ------------------------------------------------

-Zephyr SDK´s bossac is only currenty support on Linux and macOS.
-Windows support can be achieved by using the bossac version from `BOSSA oficial releases`_.
+Zephyr SDK´s bossac is currently supported on Linux and macOS only.
+Windows support can be achieved by using the bossac version from `BOSSA official releases`_.
 After installing using default options, the :file:`bossac.exe` must be added to Windows PATH.
 A specific bossac executable can be used by passing the ``--bossac`` option, as follows: